Last Updated on October 8, 2023 by Joanne Harper

 Hermit crab tanks benefit from fake and live plants; tropical plants and moss will thrive.
 When choosing live varieties of plants, ensure they grow vertically and don’t have a thick root system.

 Once inside the tank, live plants will be trampled, munched on, and picked at by hermit crabs.
-So, if you don’t want the flora destroyed, it’s best to use artificial plants.
+If you don’t want the flora destroyed, artificial plants are recommended.

-All synthetic plants should be thick material that hermit crab pinchers can’t work through.
-Alternatively, you can cycle out your live plants to give roughed-up plants a chance to recover.
+All synthetic plants should be thick material hermit crab pinchers can’t work through.
+Alternatively, you can cycle out live plants to allow roughed-up plants to recover.

 Can You Put Live Plants In A Hermit Crab Tank?